 Consider the average devotees activity profile, it lacks a transition, a buffering effect.
 It looks like a richter scale for the most part.
 Which is to say 0-100 in not time flat.
 People are almost totally sedentary 90% of the time, then they walk into a gym and redline themselves for their exercise session.
 Then back to sitting.
 Almost nothing in between.
 Try operating your car like that...
 It's a problem.

 I’m not going to try and make some airtight scientific case here, you can go on PubMed, NCBI and other sites and try and make some sense of all this yourself.
 Suffice it to say I’ve watched it play out many times over the last 12 years of my career.
-You don’t need a double blind, randomized, controlled study to verify that which you have witnessed first hand, many times, over time.
+I’ve personally paid a price for my early years of not being in the know around some of this and I’m certain many former clients and zealots have as well.
+You don’t need a double blind, randomized, controlled study (keep holding your breath for that ;) to verify something you have witnessed first hand, many times, over time.

 Many are there for the “hit”.
 This is exercise as a drug.
 Others are there presumably because they think metabolically intense efforts are the best way to get what they want, namely to look good naked.
 Others for communion or perhaps for the suffering.
 Which is understandable.
 Whatever the case, the collective is logging a lot of volume of the wrong sort, a lot of intensity and paying a price they don’t fully understand while doing it.
 Unknowingly sabotaging their goals/results along the way is just a slap in the face as a bonus.